looeee/blackthread.io/content/gltf-converter.md

 description: "GLTF is the up and coming superstar of 3D model formats - you can even display it on the Facebook news feed.
 Use this tool to convert from various formats to GLTF using the three.js exporter"
 tags: ['gltf', 'three.js', 'converter', 'exporter', 'fbx', 'obj', 'mtl', 'dae', 'collada', 'dds']
 teaserImage: /images/experiments/gltf-converter/teaser.jpg
-js: converters
+js: gltf-converter
-css: converters
+css: gltf-converter
-menu: experiments
+# menu: experiments
 menuTitle: Blackthread Experiments
 weight: 1
 vendorScripts: